Connectomics seems great from an AI x-risk perspective

 Two groups that I happen to be familiar with are:

-• (Added Nov 2024) Eon Systems in San Francisco, CA, USA.
-They’re extraordinarily optimistic about how fast they can get to whole human-brain connectomes.
-Indeed, they’re so optimistic that I feel tempted to write them off as kooks.
-But the two people I talked to seemed reasonable enough, and the team seems to have plenty of domain expertise.
-I guess they have secret sauce in their brain-scanning plan.
-I wouldn’t know either way.
-I hope they’re right and wish them luck!
+(Added Nov 2024) Eon Systems in San Francisco, CA, USA.
+They’re extraordinarily optimistic about how fast they can get to whole human-brain connectomes—much more optimistic than anyone else.
+But the people I talked to seemed like serious people, with ample experience and domain expertise.
+I guess they have secret sauce in their brain-scanning plan—for example, their founder has background in building high-speed microscopes.
+I don’t know their exact plan, but I certainly hope they’re right and wish them luck![2]

 Last I checked, both E11 and Eon are hiring, including for non-bio roles like ML, and they’re fundraising as well.